timdeschryver/timdeschryver.dev/content/blog/creating-a-new-csharp-api-validate-incoming-requests/index.md

 ### Conclusion

 In this post, we've seen how to centralize the validation logic before a command reaches the domain layer by using a MediatR pipeline behavior.
-This has the benefit that all of the commands are validated, and when a command reaches its handler (the domain) it will be valid.
-In other words, the domain will remain clean and simple.
+This has the benefit that all the commands are validated, and handlers only receive valid commands.
+Resulting that the domain remains clean and simple.

-Because there's a clear separation, the developer only has to focus on the task that's in plain sight.
+Because there's a clear separation, we only has to focus on the task that's in plain sight.
-During the development, you'll also notice that unit tests are more focused and easier to write.
+Another advantage that you'll notice during the development process, is that unit tests are more focused and easier to write.
 In the future, it's also easier to replace the validation layer, if needed.

 We've also learned that there's a standardized response to specify errors with [Problem Details](https://tools.ietf.org/html/rfc7807).
-By following the specification we don't have to reinvent the wheel and we create a better experience for the APIs consumer.
+By following the Problem Details specification we don't have to reinvent the wheel, and we create a better experience for the consumers of our API.